 RE 180S-1 Antenna Tuner

 WE 30S-1 Linear amplifier and RE PM-2 power suply (top)

 The Collins station in Houston, TX consists of a KWM-2A transceiver, 75S-3C receiver, 30S-1 linear amplifier, 312B-4 control station, SB-610C-3 scope, 516F-2 power supply (on the floor) and a SM-3 microphone.
 The scope and receiver are from the estate of WB7DYW.
 The RF signal is continuously monitored by a WaveNode RF sensor.
 The RF signal goes thru a PalStar AT2KD tuner before going outside to the antenna, a Mosley MP-33.

 Operating position at Houston, TX QTH.

 View of Port Royal sound and the beach in front of the house on Hilton Head Island.
-The Delta Loop antenna is hanging in the trees on the right side of the photo.
-It's approximately 100 yards from the water and stands 70 feet above sea level.
+The ham shack and loop antenna look NE toward Europe.

 Closeup of operating position at Hilton Head showing the Collins S-Line (KWM-2 Transceiver, 312B-5 VFO, 312B-3 Speaker, 516F-2 Power Supply, two 30S-1 Linear Amps and a SM-3 desk microphone.
 Power output and SWR are continously monitored by a WaveNode WN-2d RF sensor.
 Signal quality is monitored by the Heathkit SB-614 hamscope (not visiblt).
 A Heathkit Cantenna (barely visible) is used for tuneup.
 DX-Engineering low-loss coaxial cable is used throughout the shack for all cabling.

 Top Row - 312B-4, 312B-4 312B-4, 399C-1